 At Santosha Boarding Kennels, minimising stress and promoting positive doggy experiences is central to everything we do.
 Staying up to date with the latest research into dog behaviour guides everything from how we build and upgrade our kennels, how we train our humans, how we structure enrichment activities for the dogs and how we interact with them.
 We cannot provide an environment the same as it is at home but we can ensure a dependable routine, lots of positive human contact, physical and mental stimulation, activities to break up the day, security and peaceful times to get some good sleep.
 We offer all breeds of dog a high standard of friendly, knowledgeable care in clean, modern, well maintained accommodation.
 We have good quality house dry and wet dog food and are also happy to use food provided from home.
 We can also manage special diets and medications, including insulin for diabetics.

 Our large rooms offer a significant step up from a more traditional kennel - both in size and design.
 An enclosed room with a glass door, offering much greater privacy from other dogs, they have between 3.5 - 5.5m2 tiled, heated indoor area and between 9 and 10m2 of total space including a covered outdoor run.
 We can house up to 3 larger or 4 smaller dogs from the same home sharing.
 Each insulated room is heated with an infra red lamp, has a fan for cooling where needed and features a smart speaker for a choice of relaxing sounds.

-We also have two 20m2 covered enclosures where our boarders have the opportunity to spend more time out of their accomodation, engaging in various activites to keep their minds busy.
+We also have an 80m2 all weather surface area and two 20m2 covered enclosures where our boarders have the opportunity to spend more time out of their accomodation, engaging in various activites to keep their minds busy.
 This is in addition to us walking around talking to the dogs, asking how they are, sitting in their pens with them and generally ensuring their comfort and wellbeing.